2021 NHL expansion draft: Pre-draft

-From left to right; Adam Larsson, Jamie Oleksiak, and Chris Driedger reportedly signed contracts with the Kraken before they were selected by the team during the 2021 NHL expansion draft.
+From left to right; Adam Larsson, Jamie Oleksiak, and Chris Driedger signed contracts with the Kraken before they were selected by the team during the 2021 NHL expansion draft.

-On July 19, a three-day period where the Seattle Kraken could talk to unrestricted free agents (UFAs) begun.
-On the morning of the draft day, July 21, the Kraken signed defensemen Adam Larsson and Jamie Oleksiak and goaltender Chris Driedger to a four-year $16 million deal, a five-year $23 million contract, and a three-year $10.5 million deal, respectively.
-Larsson, Oleksiak, and Driedger would count as the pick from their respective teams (Edmonton, Dallas, and Florida, respectively).
+On July 18, 2021, the period during which the Seattle Kraken could negotiate with unrestricted free agents began.
+On the morning of the draft day, July 21, the Kraken signed defensemen Adam Larsson and Jamie Oleksiak and goaltender Chris Driedger to a four-year US$16 million deal, a five-year US$23 million contract, and a three-year US$10.5 million deal, respectively.
+Larsson, Oleksiak, and Driedger would count as the pick from their respective teams (Edmonton Oilers, Dallas Stars, and Florida Panthers).

-Perhaps most notably, Washington Capitals star Alexander Ovechkin was left exposed and was a pending free agent at the time of the draft.
-However, as Ovechkin and the Capitals had expected to reach a new contract, the Kraken made no attempt to sign him, and also didn't select him in the draft as he was left unprotected by default.
-Six days after the draft, Ovechkin signed a five-year, $47.5 million contract extension with the Capitals.
-This marked the second straight expansion draft that a star player in their prime was left exposed, as the Capitals archrival Pittsburgh Penguins had left Marc-André Fleury exposed for the Golden Knights, though unlike the Capitals the Penguins had made a pre-draft deal with the Golden Knights to select Fleury in the draft.